Fraud detection and machine learning:

 What you need to know

 Fraud detection is a challenging problem.
 The fact is that fraudulent transactions are rare; they represent a very small fraction of activity within an organization.
 The challenge is that a small percentage of activity can quickly turn into big dollar losses without the right tools and systems in place.
 Criminals are crafty.
 As traditional fraud schemes fail to pay off, fraudsters have learned to change their tactics.
-The good news is that with advances in machine learning, systems can learn, adapt and uncover emerging patterns for preventing fraud.
+The good news is that with advances in fraud analytics, systems can learn, adapt and uncover emerging patterns for preventing fraud.

 Data!